dajesso/daily-weather-cli/README.md

 BSD License (BSD 3-Clause)

-The following above applies to this license with the exception of using trademarks and you can place warrenty on the software license
+The following bellow applies to this license with the exception of using trademarks and you can place warrenty on the software license

 # Disclaimer